 The first episode, “Uno”, gives us a small insight into what life is like for Saul following his dealings with Walter White.
-It’s a great way to start the series, because there’s no getting away from the fact that this is where Saul comes from, the title is taken from that series, so why not embrace it?
+It’s a great way to start the series because there’s no getting away from the fact that this is where Saul comes from; so why not embrace it?
 This opening also gets those who loved “Breaking Bad” on board immediately, because they will hope to get more insight in the episodes to come, and it reminds them where the character will ultimately end up.
 This generates intrigue, and keeps the audience coming back for more, because we really have no clue why Jimmy became Saul, so it will be exciting to see him develop into the character we all know and love.
 There’s also bound to be some tragedy, we all know it, so the series is promising you action from its very first moment, even though that moment is a quiet, bleak, black-and-white scene, much like Saul’s life at that point.

 I could go through each scene and say why they worked, because they all seemed so carefully thought out, and the episode itself was really well structured.
 In what followed from the scene I just mentioned, Saul’s relationships in the show were established, his character was shown to be just as conniving as always, and we were re-introduced to two great characters from “Breaking Bad”.
 All that in the space of an hour, and whilst the episode was slow, it was still as entertaining as we could’ve hoped for, considering the fact that a lot of world-building and character development had to go on.